-The Museum is typically open on Sundays from 2 - 4, May - September.
+The Museum is typically open on Sundays from 2 - 4, April - mid December.
 Special groups and hours by appointment are possible.

 Ragamuffins is the popular local coffee shop and much more!
 They offer breakfast, lunch, and pastries.
 The first Saturday of the month is Cinnamon Roll Saturday.
 Call ahead to reserve or go very, very early.
 Open M - Sat.